NEARLY 100 YEARS OF LEADERSHIP

 Over the years, members have been challenged by the thoughts and ideas shared by international heads of state, U.S. Presidents, CEOs, journalists, politicians, educators and scientists.
 From President Herbert Hoover and then Senator John F. Kennedy to George Romney and Senator Mitt Romney.
 Katharine Graham, Omar Bradley and Milton Friedman to Elon Musk.
 The list goes on.

 The Club’s mission has stood the test of time.
-For over eight decades and through many generations of leaders, the Club’s membership has reflected the changing economic scene and diversity of leadership in the wider community.
+For nearly a century and through generations of leaders, the Club’s membership has reflected economic and societal shifts and a diversity of leadership that Club founder Lucius Teter could have never imagined.

-The ECC strongly believes that people benefit from hearing both sides of an issue.
-For this reason, the Club does not take a position on issues; instead, it provides a forum for discussion and debate.
+The ECC strongly believes that leaders benefit from hearing both sides of an issue – from people they may or may not agree with.
+For this reason, the Club provides a forum for discussion and debate but remains an independent non-partisan voice.

-We have collected clips from some of the most memorable ECC speeches and invite you to watch them here.
-For a deeper dive into the Club’s history, you can download our 75th Anniversary Book History’s Witnesses, which traces the Club’s history through the accounts of its speakers and its leaders.
+For a deeper dive into the Club’s history, you can download our 75th Anniversary book History’s Witnesses (title is linked), which traces the Club’s history through the accounts of its speakers and its leaders.